coder-liyang/dnmp/README.md

     $ cd dnmp
     ./up.sh
     ```
+    or
+    ```
+    $ cd dnmp
+    $ docker-compose up
+    ```
     You may need use `sudo` before this command in Linux.

+    It is recommended to use shell scripts, which automatically create index.php files in the www/localhost directory.

+    Otherwise you'll need to create your own PHP file in the localhost directory.

 5. Go to your browser and type `localhost`, you will see:

 ![Demo Image](./snapshot.png)